matiu2/tailwind-yew-builder/README.md

  1. `cd tailwind-yew-builder`
  2. `docker-compose up watch` It'll watch for file changes and re-run the prod script when they happen

+This uses the input/watch.sh script.
+If you want to watch a different set of files for changes, you can change this script.

 --------

 # Using the output tailwind.css file